AnirudhaDesai/Pill-Action-Recognition/README.md

 To add an element, simply modify the file `Code/config.json` and add your element to whichever heirarchy you want.

 ### Updating a Config Element
 To update, first edit the config file and then make a call to the config reset endpoint, on a locally run server this endpoint resolves to `localhost:5000/reset_config`.
 This should re-load the config file.
-Note that this also re-starts the [PredictionService](#prediction-service) and the [QueueingService](#queueing-service), this means any data that was being maintained in them (in-memory) will be lost.
+Note that this also re-starts the [Prediction Service](#prediction-service) and the [Queueing Service](#queueing-service), this means any data that was being maintained in them (in-memory) will be lost.

 ## Models